Louise Farrenc: Music

 During the 1820s and 1830s she composed largely for the piano.
 Several of these pieces drew high praise from critics, including Robert Schumann.
 In the 1830s, she tried her hand at larger compositions for both chamber ensemble and orchestra.
 It was during the 1840s that much of her chamber music was written.
 While the great bulk of Farrenc's compositions were for the piano alone, her chamber music is generally regarded as her best work.

 Throughout her life, chamber music remained of great interest.
 She wrote works for various combinations of winds and or strings and piano.
 These include two piano quintets, Opp.
 30 and 31; a sextet for piano and winds, Op.
 40, which later appeared in an arrangement for piano quintet; two piano trios, Opp.
 33 and 34; the nonet for winds and strings, Op.
 38; a trio for clarinet (or violin), cello, and piano, Op.
 44; a trio for flute (or violin), cello, and piano, Op.
 45; and several instrumental sonatas (a string quartet sometimes attributed to her is regarded by specialists as the work of another composer, not yet identified).

 In addition to chamber music and works for solo piano, she wrote two overtures and three symphonies.
+Inspired by the symphonic works of Haydn, Mozart, and Beethoven, Farrenc's three symphonies are quite conventional.
+Her first movements follow traditional sonata form, accompanied by slow, lyrical second movements.
+Staying true to the form, Farrenc wrote third movements of minuets or scherzos, finishing with fourth movements that showcased Farrenc's skill at writing invertible counterpoint and freely expressive fugues.

-She heard her third symphony, Op.
-36, performed at the Société des concerts du Conservatoire in 1849.
+Her third symphony, Op.
+36, was performed at the Société des concerts du Conservatoire in 1849.
 Missing from her output is opera, a notable gap given the stature of opera as a musical form in France at the time.
 Sources indicate that she had ambitions to compose opera, but did not succeed in being given a libretto to set to music by the Théâtre de l'Opéra or the Théâtre de l'Opéra-Comique.

+As well as composing, Farrenc was also working as a performer during this time, specializing in the music of Beethoven and Mozart.
+She later championed the works of the French clavecinistes and English virginalists, performing the modern concert premieres of many pieces by these composers, which were met with poor reception.